Corrective exercises

 Why Aren’t You Seeing Results?
 Four Root Reasons

-Many people wonder why their workouts are not producing results.
-Despite working out regularly, they don’t feel stronger, healthier, or more energetic.
+Many people wonder why, despite working out regularly, they don’t feel stronger, healthier, or more energetic.
 The science and philosophy of the body reveal four main reasons, each crucial for achieving sustainable results.

 1. The Trap of Generic Fitness Promises